nazimaltinay/SFLicenceChange/README.md

 ## How to use it.

 It is Invocable class and you can call directly from apex class or from Developer Console as Anonymous.
+You can use Salesforce Screen Flow also, I used it.

 The sample call prototype is in following;